rdkcentral/firebolt-apis/requirements/specifications/lifecycle/index.md

 At this point, the app **MUST** be in the `RUNNING` state.

-If an app provides the `xrn:firebolt:capability:lifecycle:activatible` capability, then the platform **MUST** call the app's implementation of `Activity.activate()`:
+If an app provides the `xrn:firebolt:capability:lifecycle:activatable` capability, then the platform **MUST** call the app's implementation of `Activity.activate()`: